 Day 1.
-Best things to do in and around Los Angeles?
+Best Things to Do in Los Angeles?

 The must-visit places of Los Angeles and its surroundings are the Beaches, Beverly Hills, and Hollywood.

-Read the detailed post of day one of Route 66 in Los Angeles
+- Read the detailed post of day one of Route US66 in Los Angeles

-If you have plans to road tripping the West Coast, check out this post.
+If you plan to road-trip the West Coast, check out this post.